moiseevigor/moiseevigor.github.io/_appendices/2026-05-05-geometry-of-seeing-A5-sr-exponential.md

 integration routine (`integrateElastica` in `elliptic-core.js`) and the same colour palette.
-The difference is that this appendix interprets the curves as the SR exponential map, isolates the Maxwell pair, and draws the conjugate locus as a wavefront — the structures Parts 3 and 4 of the blog series develop.
+The difference is that this appendix interprets the curves as the SR exponential map, isolates the Maxwell pair, and draws the conjugate locus as a wavefront — the structures Parts&nbsp;3 and 4 of the blog series develop.

 The Dubins-back-wheel cuspidal trajectories of the elliptic project